GOOD SHEPHERD CENTER

 We thank our benefactors for their continued support!

 NEW!
 Housing Reestablishment Program

 Good Shepherd Center’s new Housing Reestablishment Program provides male guests with no or unsafe housing with three months of on-site resident preparation to reintegrate into the community.
 We will work with guests to find a safe and stable home and work toward skills to gain and maintain employment.
 All personal needs provided for in this program.

 For more information or to schedule an appointment, please call Nate at (505) 243-2527 ext.
 209.

 Fresh Start Substance Abuse Recovery

-Overnight Shelter for men
+Overnight Shelter for men only by referral.

 Medical respite beds

 Medical respite beds for men recovering from illness or injury.
 Contact UNM Hospital or Healthcare for the Homeless.